AgacheM/Analyzing-Toronto-Montreal-and-Ottawa-Airbnb-Datasets/README.md

-# Analyzing Toronto Airbnb Dataset
+# Analyzing Toronto, Montreal, and Ottawa Airbnb Datasets
 # Introduction
 An exploratory data analysis on the  Toronto Airbnb (November 2025), Ottawa (September 2025) and Montreal (September 2025) datasets.